Guitar Practice – A Practical Guide

 - Warm Up (5 minutes)

-- Practice Your Scales (15 minutes)
+- Work on Your Scales (15 minutes)

 The next part of your practice routine should involve the rudiments of music.
 Play through all of the major and minor scales – upwards and downwards – once through.
 If you have time left, play the scales in various starting positions on the fretboard.
 Spend a maximum of 15 minutes here.